At 5.30 am, I managed to pull myself out of my warm sleeping bag and stumbled to a rocky outcrop that overlooked the mountainous landscape beyond.

 With the water problem solved, I followed the path 30 minutes further downhill, arriving at the hut at 3.45 pm.
 The simple shack, covered in corrugated steel painted blue, sits in a saddle between two peaks near a small shrine.

 The adjacent water hole was a bare dribble so the earlier detour proved worthwhile.

-I sat outside for watching the mist swirl around until I began to feel its melancholic chill.
+I sat outside to watch the mist swirl around until I began to feel its melancholic chill.
 The relative comfort of the small hut with its solar-powered lights beckoned me and I decided to spend the night inside.
-The bear warning poster on the walls and USB charger reinforced my decision!
+The bear warning poster on the walls and the USB charger reinforced my decision!

 After hanging my damp clothes to dry and cooking a hot meal (curry risotto with soybeans), I indulged myself with a podcast before going to sleep.
 The halfway point had been passed and save for some painful feet, I was feeling pretty good.